alexharri/website/posts/planes.md

 <SmallNote label="" center>This explanation is simple on purpose.
 We'll get into more detail about the cross product later on.</SmallNote>

-Because the edge vectors of the triangle, $b - a$ and $c - a$, are both parallel to the triangle's surface, their cross product—let's call it $\vec{d}$—will be perpendicular to the triangle's surface.
+Because the edge vectors of the triangle, $b - a$ and $c - a$, are both parallel to the triangle's surface, their cross product will be perpendicular to the triangle's surface.
+Let's name the cross product of our two edge vectors $\vec{d}$:

 <p className="mathblock">$$\vec{d} = (b - a) × (c - a)$$</p>